$30,000 Trump rumor? Tabloid paid for, spiked, salacious tip

 But four longtime Enquirer staffers directly familiar with the episode challenged Howard's version of events.
 They said they were ordered by top editors to stop pursuing the story before completing potentially promising reporting threads.

-They said the publication didn't pursue standard Enquirer reporting practices, such as exhaustive stake-outs or tabloid tactics designed to prove paternity.
+They said the publication didn't pursue standard Enquirer reporting practices.
 In 2008, the Enquirer helped bring down presidential hopeful John Edwards in part by digging through a dumpster and retrieving material to do a DNA test that indicated he had fathered a child with a mistress, according to a former staffer.

 The woman at the center of the rumor about Trump denied emphatically to the AP last August that she'd ever had an affair with Trump, saying she had no idea the Enquirer had paid Sajudin and pursued his tip.